 <issuedTokenAuthentication> <knownCertificates> <add findValue="www.contoso.com" storeLocation="LocalMachine" storeName="My" X509FindType="FindBySubjectName" /> </knownCertificates> </issuedTokenAuthentication>

 By default, the certificates must be obtained from a secure token service.
 These "known" certificates ensure that only legitimate clients can access a service.

 You should use the <allowedAudienceUris> collection in a federated application that utilizes a secure token service (STS) that issues SamlSecurityToken security tokens.
 When the STS issues the security token, it can specify the URI of the Web services for which the security token is intended by adding a SamlAudienceRestrictionCondition to the security token.
 That allows the SamlSecurityTokenAuthenticator for the recipient Web service to verify that the issued security token is intended for this Web service by specifying that this check should happen by doing the following:

-Set the audienceUriMode attribute of <issuedTokenAuthentication> to Always or BearerKeyOnly.
+Set the audienceUriMode attribute of <issuedTokenAuthentication> of <serviceCredentials> to Always or BearerKeyOnly.

 Specify the set of valid URIs, by adding the URIs to this collection.
-To do this, insert an <add> element <AllowedAudienceUris> Element for each URI
+To do this, insert an <add> of <allowedAudienceUris> for each URI